 1. The central IT system creates an HMAC key using TPM2_GetRandom.

-signing key.
-This is done so the local platform knows that what is being sent is
+This is done so the local platform knows that what is being sent is authorized by IT.

-central server’s public key.
-(This can be done with the TPM using TPM2_Load and
+server’s public key.
+(This can be done with the TPM using TPM2_Load and then using

 6. The client imports the verified, encrypted HMAC key into its system using

 TPM2_Import, getting out a loadable, encrypted blob containing the HMAC key.

 7. The client loads the HMAC key when the user wishes to use it, using TPM2_Load, and

 uses it as normal.
 At this point, the local platform has received an HMAC key from the IT

 8. system that has never been decrypted in the local system’s memory.

 I wonder how to encrypts the HMAC key and how to import it using TPM2_Import?
 How to